kailash-manasarovar/statement/docs/index.md

 - Will they be killed or maimed if they disagree, countless examples of that available to all?
 - Will their children be targeted?
 - How many have refused to do porn, or tried to stop some evil, and ended up crippled by pesticides or murdered?
-- My view is a criminal porn-enterprise with such expertise in sedating and spy-cam tech - a gang, I was reliably told by my online friend the repentant trumpet teacher, who will kidnap your children if you disagree with them - is behind the Madeline McCann kidnap.
+- My view is a criminal porn-enterprise with such expertise in sedating and spy-cam tech - a gang, I was reliably told by my online friend - the repentant trumpet teacher who I have forgiven - that will kidnap your children if you go against them - is behind the Madeline McCann kidnap.
 - Tweets like this one made me wonder if they kept her alive as a bargaining chip.

 ![Procrastination is the ultimate killer](content/images/procrastination-is-the-ultimate-killer.png)

+- Is this why no-one has been able to stop them?

 ### Motive summary